 Haden Hill House Museum and Haden Old Hall

-The House was built in 1878 by George Alfred Haden Haden-Best who did not wish to live in the Old Hall next door (pictured above) where he grew up with his sisters, aunt and uncle.
-Haden Hill House has plenty to entertain younger visitors too and the museum has a lively programme of events and activities for all ages as well as a popular selection of activities for schools.
+Haden Hill House.
+George Alfred Haden Haden Best inherited the estate in 1878 and work began on his new house soon after, although it was probably 1879 by the time he moved in.
+George Alfred did not wish to live in the Old Hall next door (pictured above) where he grew up with his sisters, aunt and uncle and decided to build a modern house on the site of an old farmhouse behind the Old Hall.
+Haden Hill House is furnished in period style and boasts some fantastic original features.
+There is also plenty to entertain younger visitors too and the museum has a lively programme of events and activities for all ages as well as a popular selection of activities for schools.

 We believe Mr Haden-Best intended to eventually demolish the old hall and build an extension to the Victorian house in its place, but this never happened.